alexandrebouchard/notation/README.md

 Usage
 =====

-1. Copy the file ``notation.sty`` in you latex directory.
+1. Copy the file ``notation.sty`` in you latex directory, e.g. quickly but insecurely using ``wget https://raw.githubusercontent.com/alexandrebouchard/notation/master/notation.sty --no-check-certificate``.
 2. See ``example.tex`` for instructions and an example.
-3. To compile the example use:
+3. If you do not need a list of symbols, that's it, use your normal latex compilation pipeline.
+Otherwise, to ge the list of symbols, use:

 ```
 pdflatex example.tex